Hispanic and Latino Americans: Sports

 Soccer is a common sport for Hispanics from outside of the Caribbean region, particularly immigrants.
 They have played a major role in boosting the sport's popularity in the United States.
 Baseball is common among Caribbean Hispanics.
 They and their culture now form a major part of the fanbase and players in MLB.

-Other popular sports include boxing, gridiron football, and basketball.
+Other popular sports include American football, basketball, and boxing.

 Music

 Because of different cultures throughout the Hispanic world, there are various music forms throughout Hispanic countries, with different sounds and origins.
 Reggaeton and hip hop are genres that are most popular to Hispanic youth in the United States.
 Recently Latin trap, trap corridos, and Dominican dembow have gained popularity.

 Cuisine

 Mexican food has become part of the mainstream American cuisine, as have its offshoots of Tex-Mex and Cal-Mex cuisines.

 Hispanic food, particularly Mexican food, has influenced American cuisine and eating habits.
 Mexican cuisine has become mainstream in American culture.
 Across the United States, tortillas and salsa are arguably becoming as common as hamburger buns and ketchup.
 Tortilla chips have surpassed potato chips in annual sales, and plantain chips popular in Caribbean cuisines have continued to increase sales.
 The avocado has been described as "America's new favorite fruit"; its largest market within the US is among Hispanic Americans.

 Due to the large Mexican-American population in the Southwestern United States, and its proximity to Mexico, Mexican food there is believed to be some of the best in the United States.
 Cubans brought Cuban cuisine to Miami and today, cortaditos, pastelitos de guayaba and empanadas are common mid-day snacks in the city.
 Cuban culture has changed Miami's coffee drinking habits, and today a café con leche or a cortadito is commonly had at one of the city's numerous coffee shops.
 The Cuban sandwich, developed in Miami, is now a staple and icon of the city's cuisine and culture.